wanxuanz/INFO30005_snack_in_van/README.md

 | andy@gmail.com |12345|
 | angela@gmail.com |12345|

-Here is an example account you might use: <br />
-**`EMAIL= `**<br />
-**`PASSWORD=123456`**<br />
-Now you can access all our functions!
+Now you can access all our functionalities!
 You might like to go to the menu page, select the food you want, and you can see the details of this food.
-If you would like to add this food to your cart, you can choose the quantity by clicking **choose quantity**, enter the amount you want, it is now in your cart!
+If you would like to add this food to your cart, you can choose the quantity by clicking **`choose quantity`**, enter the amount you want, it is now in your cart!
 You can repeat this process a few times until you have added everything that you want. <br />
-Now let’s go to the shopping cart (on the navbar).
+Now let’s go to the `shopping cart` (on the navbar).
 Oops, you might think there is something you do not want anymore, or you want to add more.
-You can also change the quantity of each food by clicking **Edit**.
-After confirming your order, you can **Place Order**, now this order should appear on the vendor outstanding orders. <br />
+You can also change the quantity of each food by clicking **`Edit`**.
+After confirming your order, you can **`Place Order`**, now this order should appear on the vendor's  outstanding orders list. <br />
-While you are waiting for your order to be complete, you can go to your order list, you are able to change or cancel your order within ten minutes.
-And there will be corresponding actions in the vendor end.
-Elsewise, you do not change the order and the vendor has marked this order as finished, there should be a **rating** button appear on your order detail and you can rate this order from 1 to 5 star.
+While you are waiting for your order to be complete, you will see a list of orders including the current order and all other orders you previously have.
+You will be able to change and cancel your order within 10 minutes if the order status is not fulfilled yet.
+If you cancel or change your order, the order will not be displayed in your list of orders and this order will not be displayed on vender's screen.
+However, this order is still exist on the database as we need to keep track of this behaviour. <br />
+After your order is filfilled,  there should be a **`rating`** button appear on your order detail and you can rate this order from 1 to 5 stars.
 Each order’s rating will contribute to the van rating.
+Also, if the order is completed after 15 minutes while you placing it, you will automatically granted a 20% discount.
+The time limit is set under **`public`** folder and you will find a file call **`constant.js`**.
 Besides, in your **Profile** (on the navbar), you are able to change your personal detail or log out. <br />

 ### Vendor App